lemoncheesecake/lemoncheesecake/doc/index.rst

 In short, lemoncheesecake provides:

-- a way to organize complex test hierachies using suites, tests, and nested suites
+- a way to organize complex test hierarchies using suites, tests, and nested suites

 - all tests and suites have a name, a description and also metadata: tags, properties (key=value associations) and links;
   all these information can be used for filtering